moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ## Exiting Maintenance Mode {: #exiting-maintenance-mode }

-To exit maintenance mode and return your appchain to normal operation, navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain and click on **Sudo**.
+To exit maintenance mode and return your appchain to normal operation, navigate to the **Developer** tab of Polkadot.js Apps for your Tanssi appchain and click on **Sudo**.
 If you do not see **Sudo** in this menu, you have not associated the Sudo account with Polkadot.js Apps.
 Make sure that your [Sudo account is injected by your wallet and connected to Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}.
 Then, take the following steps:

 1. Select the **maintenanceMode** pallet
 2. Select the **resumeNormalOperation** method